awsdocs/aws-systems-manager-user-guide/doc_source/OpsCenter.md

   + **Searchable and private operational data**: Operational data is custom data that provides useful reference details about the OpsItem\.
 For example, you can specify log files, error strings, license keys, troubleshooting tips, or other relevant data\.
 You enter operational data as key\-value pairs\.
 The key has a maximum length of 128 characters\.
 The value has a maximum size of 20 KB\.

     This custom data is searchable, but with restrictions\.
 For the **Searchable operational data** feature, all users with access to the OpsItem Overview page \(as provided by the [DescribeOpsItems](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_DescribeOpsItems.html) API operation\) can view and search on the specified data\.
 For the **Private operational data** feature, the data is only viewable by users who have access to the OpsItem \(as provided by the [GetOpsItem](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetOpsItem.html) API operation\)\.
   + **Deduplication**: By specifying related resources, OpsCenter uses built\-in logic to help you avoid creating duplicate OpsItems\.
-Additionally, OpsItems that are automatically created from an event in EventBridge include a deduplication string to reduce the number of duplicate OpsItems\.
-For more information, see [Reducing duplicate OpsItems](OpsCenter-working-with-OpsItems.md#OpsCenter-working-deduplication)\.
+OpsCenter also includes a feature called **Operational insights**, which displays information about duplicate OpsItems\.
+To further limit the number of duplicate OpsItems in your account, you can manually specify a deduplication string for an EventBridge event rule\.
+For more information, see [Reducing duplicate OpsItems](OpsCenter-working-deduplication.md)\.
 + **Easy remediation using runbooks**

   Each OpsItem includes a **Runbooks** section with a list of Systems Manager Automation runbooks that you can use to automatically remediate common issues with AWS resources\.
 If you open an OpsItem, choose an AWS resource for that OpsItem, and then choose the **Run automation** button in the console, then OpsCenter provides a list of Automation runbooks that you can run on the AWS resource that generated the OpsItem\.
 After you run an Automation runbook from an OpsItem, the runbook is automatically associated with the related resource of the OpsItem for future reference\.
 Additionally, if you automatically set up OpsItem rules in EventBridge by using OpsCenter, then EventBridge automatically associates runbooks for common events\.
 OpsCenter keeps a 30\-day record of Automation runbooks run for a specific OpsItem\.
 For more information, see [Remediating OpsItem issues using Systems Manager Automation](OpsCenter-remediating.md)\.